olejniczakmarcin/Algorytm-Kruskala/README.md

-"# Algorytm-Kruskala"
+"# Algorytm-Kruskala\n"
-"The algorithm finds the tree containing all the graphical tops, whose weight is the smallest possible"
+"The algorithm finds the tree containing all the graphical tops, whose weight is the smallest possible\n"